Chebaki Fortress: Fortress plan

 A certain similarity in the planigraphy and architecture of Chebaki Sve can be traced with such monuments as the Meshoko fortress of the Maikop culture in the Kuban region and the Liventsovskaya fortress of the catacomb period in the lower reaches of the Don river.
-The fortress has two lines of defensive dry stone walls built of sandstone slabs without application of binding solution.
-The first, outer wall, cuts off the approach along the saddle from the neighboring peak to the section of the mountain top measuring 160 x 170 m.
-The total length of the first, outer wall is 210 m.
-At the time of research, the height of the wall reached 1.8 m, today the height of the wall reaches 1.5 m, while the masonry of the walls is perfectly preserved.
+The fortress has two lines of defensive dry-stone walls built of sandstone slabs without application of binding solution.
+The outer wall cuts off the approach along the saddle from the neighboring peak to the section of the mountain top measuring 160 × 170 m.
+The total length of the outer wall is 210 m.
+At the time of research, the height of the wall reached 1.8 m; today, the height of the wall reaches 1.5 m, while the masonry of the walls is perfectly preserved.
 The inner wall of the fortress limits a small section of the top, which was the citadel.
-The territory between the walls has a sharp slope and has no traces of use, therefore it is believed that the outer wall did not arise during the expansion of the fortress, but at the same time, as a single complex with the citadel.
-Inside the citadel, close to the wall, a semi-dugout about 4 by 15 meters in size was archaeologically revealed.
-In the western part, two small outbuildings or fences made of stone, oval and subrectangular in plan, 4x5 m and 4x6 m in size, were also attached close to the wall.
+The territory between the walls has a sharp slope and has no traces of use; therefore, it is believed that the outer wall did not arise during the expansion of the fortress, but at the same time, as a single complex with the citadel.
+Inside the citadel, close to the wall, a semi-dugout about 4 × 15 meters in size was archaeologically revealed.
+In the western part, two small outbuildings or fences made of stone, oval and subrectangular in plan, 4 × 5 m and 4 × 6 m in size, were also attached close to the wall.